-The opportunity to visit the Gitga’ at, a Canadian First Nation in the Great Bear Rainforest community of Hartley Bay in British Columbia was too good to pass up.
+The opportunity to visit the Gitga’ at, First Nation in the Great Bear Rainforest community of Hartley Bay in British Columbia.
+Canada was too good to pass up.

-All the homes are wooden and built by the villagers, there are not any prefabricated buildings as they are unable to withstand the weather conditions.
-Many of them are painted in pretty pastel colours, and an extremely long boardwalk weaves its way beteween them, there are not any roads.
+All the homes are wooden and built by the villagers, there are not any prefabricated buildings as they are unable to withstand the weather.
+Many of them painted in pretty pastel colours, and an extremely long boardwalk weaves its way between them, there are not any roads.
 Those that cannot be bothered to walk use bicycles, quad bikes and golf carts to get around.

-The walls are adorned with beautiful murals of the spirit bear and Gitga’ at culture, including traditional symbols brush painted onto the walls and light fittings.
+The walls are adorned with beautiful murals of the spirit bear and Gitga’ at culture, including traditional, brush painted symbols around walls and light fittings.
 It is relatively modern but entering the grand hall upstairs changes that perception.
 Four hand carved pillars representing the raven, eagle and wolf, all animals of importance to the nation, stand like sentries in the room.
 Fantastic tribal artwork, a central fire and a wooden carved sharing bowl make the room a spectacular place for village gatherings.

-It is easy to imagine the whole village sitting around discussing local affairs and sharing a chowder of of salmon and crab gathered straight from the channel.
-The Gitga’ ga are very welcoming however and any visitors to the village present when these gatherings occur will be invited to participate.
+It is easy to imagine the community sitting around discussing local affairs and sharing a chowder of salmon and crab gathered straight from the channel.
+The Gitga’ ga are very welcoming, however and any visitors to the village present when the gatherings occur will be invited to take part.

 The gymnasium and church are other community hubs, the gym has three totem poles outside the front door and the church has the Canadian flag flying.
 The Gitga’ at are a Canadian First Nation and guessing they are equally proud of both sides of their heritage.

-Known as the ‘people of the cane’, preservation of the land, culture and traditions of the people is of great importance to Gitga’ ga.
-By caring about the welfare of each individual they ensure the whole nation is cared for.
-The land is equally important, they recognise their own welfare is connected to the environment and the sustainable use of resources.
+Known as the ‘people of the cane’, preservation of the land, culture and traditions of the people is important to the Gitga’ ga.
+By caring about the welfare of each person they make sure all the nation is cared for.
+The land is equally important, recognising their own welfare is connected to the environment and the sustainable use of resources.

-The village has a small salmon hatchery, where the young fish are cared for before being released into the wild once they reach a certain size, this marginally improves their chances of survival.
-The hatchery was started as a school project sponsored by the Fisheries Commission, it is a small operation but even so quite an achievement.
+The village has a small salmon hatchery, caring for the young fish before being released into the wild once they reach a certain size, this marginally improves their chances of survival.
+The hatchery started out as a school project sponsored by the Fisheries Commission, it is a small operation but even so an impressive achievement.

-Apart from the collaboration with King Pacific Lodge currently there is not a great deal of aboriginal tourism but there is potential for more in the area.
+Apart from collaboration with King Pacific Lodge, there isn’t any real aboriginal tourism, but there is potential for more in the area.
 First Nation people know the land and waterways of the Great Bear Rainforest better than anybody and have many traditional skills to share along with their culture.

-Currently there is some guiding done either for fishing or bear tracking, there is obviously scope for this to be increased.
-As small business initatives begin to materialise ideally they will collaborate, possibly forming a co-operative, providing central control and marketing.
+Currently there is some guiding done either for fishing or bear tracking, there is obviously scope for this more.
+As small business initiatives begin to materialise ideally they will collaborate, possibly forming a co-operative, providing central control and marketing.
 This will enable the village to become slightly more commercial but still retain their cultural identity.

 The Gitga’ at along with other First Nations are also a large and important segment of Canadian society with a strong political presence and voice in political matters.
-Ultimately it will almost certainly be them that have the final say in deciding whether the contoversial proposed Enbridge Northern Gateway pipeline becomes a reality.
-In common with most people that live and work within this pristine area of British Columbia they are fervently opposed to the pipeline.
-Having experienced the amazing fishing, chased orca pods, witnessed feeding humpback whales, wolverine, otters and numerous bald eagles and paddled an open canoe through the clear waters it would be a travesty if it is built.
+Ultimately it will almost certainly be them that have the final say in deciding whether the controversial proposed Enbridge Northern Gateway pipeline becomes a reality.
+In common with most people who live and work within this pristine area of British Columbia they are fervently opposed to the pipeline.
+Having experienced the amazing fishing, chased orca pods, witnessed feeding humpback whales, wolverine, otters, many bald eagles and paddled an open canoe through the clear waters it would be a travesty if this happens.

-It is subject I intend to investigate further as from what I witnessed, purely from a logistical and practical point of view it appears to make little sense.
-The effects of a possible spillage however would be catasprophic for the people, wildlife, eco-systems and landscape.
+It is subject I intend to investigate further as from what I witnessed, purely from a logistical and practical point of view it seems to make little sense.
+The effects of a possible spillage however would be catastrophic for the people, wildlife, eco-systems and landscape.
 Recovery from an environmental disaster like this would be slow to impossible.

 The community is completely dry, there are not any bars and it is forbidden to take alcohol into the village, this was tribal decision when they first settled here.
 In recent years the arrival of satellite television and more recently the internet have had a ‘diluting’ effect on the culture.
 Younger generations are now influenced by MTV and YouTube, with less interest in the traditions of the Gitga’ at and other First Nations.

-Fortunately there is little drain on the community with just a few leaving attracted by the bright lights of the city, those that do often return, the culture shock simply too much for them.
+Fortunately, there is little drain on the community youth, just a few leaving attracted by the bright lights of the city, those that do often return, the culture shock simply too much for them.

-During my visit there did not appear to be a great deal happening, we did not see too many of the inhabitants.
-There was an open canoe festival taking place, with several canoes from communites as far afield as Prince Rupert arriving but there seemed to be little interest and only a handful of people were waiting to welcome them.
+During my visit there wasn’t a great deal happening, we did not see too many of the inhabitants.
+There was an open canoe festival taking place, with several canoes from communities as far afield as Prince Rupert arriving but there seemed little interest and only a handful of people were waiting to welcome them.

 Meeting people from another culture and experiencing just a little of their way of life is one of the great pleasures of travelling.
 Hopefully this community will continue to thrive long after the threat of a pipeline and supertankers has ceased to exist.
 Maybe some of you will be able to visit in the future and experience their way of life unchanged apart from some newly developed aboriginal tourism initiatives.